ayushsaraf684/data-analytics-portfolio/ml_projects/XGBoost/SBA_Loan_Default_Prediction/README.md

 ## Data source

 National SBA loan dataset, U.S. Small Business Administration, sourced as a public dataset covering 1987 to 2014, linked directly in the notebook.
 NAICS sector reference from the [U.S. Census Bureau](https://www.census.gov/naics/).

+BTW you can click [here](https://pengdsci.github.io/datasets/) directly to get the datasets, download all of them and keep it in a folder.
+Open your Jupyter Notebook in the same folder to so that you can use my NoteBook directly